MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-boot-starter-for-azure-active-directory-developer-guide.md

 The following examples show you how to use these properties:

-**Property example 1:** Use [Azure China 21Vianet](/azure/china/resources-developer-guide#check-endpoints-in-azure) instead of Azure Global.
+**Property example 1:** To use [Azure China 21Vianet](/azure/china/resources-developer-guide#check-endpoints-in-azure) instead of Azure Global, use the following step.

-With this method, you can use an [Azure sovereign or national cloud](/azure/active-directory/develop/authentication-national-cloud) instead of the Azure public cloud.

 - Add the following properties to your *application.yml* file: